 - strengthen knowledge base on the magnitude and determinants of alcohol-related harm and on effective interventions to reduce and prevent such harm;

-- increase technical support to, and enhanced capacity of, Member States for preventing the harmful use of alcohol and managing alcohol-use disorders and associated health conditions;
+- increase technical support to, and enhanced capacity of, Member States for preventing the harmful alcohol consumption and managing alcohol-use disorders and associated health conditions;

 - strengthen partnerships and better coordination among stakeholders and increased mobilisation of resources required for appropriate and concerted action to prevent the harmful use of alcohol; and